 Our students explain the engineering and computer science principles involved in making ice cream, designing a bridge and programming a robot, among other things!

-THANK YOU Sacajawea Middle School, Headwaters Middle School, MSU Engineering Clubs, & WIE Board Memebers for another successful Engineer-a-thon event!
+THANK YOU Chief Joseph Middle School, Headwaters Middle School, MSU Engineering Clubs, & WIE Board Memebers for another successful Engineer-a-thon event!
 Stay tuned for information on our 2020 event!

 Engineer-a-thon Activities 2019

 Students use polarized materials and other light filters to understand how the materials interact with infrared light.

 International Society for Optics and Photonics (SPIE)

 Transportation and YOU!

 Using model cars, students simulate their interaction in difference scenarios.